erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Implementation Instructions

 1. Each instance of this service should aggregate and persist data for one and only **one combination** of **Pedestrians**/**mobilized** and **streets**/**neighborhoods**.
 2. The combination should be configured by two environment variables, that together decide the input topic (one of the output topics of the [Locations-finder service](#locations-finder-service)).
-This will allow [scaling](#scalability) specific combinations according to the load, as explained in the [Locations-finder](#locations-finder-service) service.
+This will allow [scaling](#scalability) specific combinations according to the load, as explained in the [Implementation Instructions](#implementation-instructions-2) of the Locations-finder service.
 3. The persistence interval and number of records should be configurable by environment variables.
 This should provide a way to control the memory consumption and database persistence time.
 4. **Consumer groups rebalancing must be handled** properly by this service, otherwise messages aggregated in-memory might be lost when the service will attempt to commit the uncommitted offsets associated with these messages.

-Further details can be found in the [mvp-level implementation](../mvp-level-implementation/services/activity-aggregator/architecture.md).
+Further details can be found in the [mvp-level implementation](../mvp-level-implementation/services/activity-aggregator/readme.md).

 <hr>